ControlNet-XS: Rethinking the Control of Text-to-Image Diffusion Models as Feedback-Control Systems: Introduction

-On one hand, there is the approach of {\it fine-tuning} a generative process with a new control mechanism at hand, \eg ~\cite{Wang2022}.
-Such methods use annotated guidance images as additional input to fine-tune a pre-trained network.
-However, such an end-to-end learning approach is challenging since oftentimes there is a large in-balance between the original training data for the generative process, \eg $\sim3$B images for training Stable Diffusion ~\cite{Rombach2022_LDM}, in contrast to only $1$M images with known control, as in ~\cite{Zhang2023_ControlNet}.
-Such an imbalance can lead to effects like ``catastrophic forgetting'' ~\cite{McCloskey1989}, which means that known properties of the generative model disappear after fine-tuning.
+On one hand, there is the approach of {\it fine-tuning} a generative model with a new control mechanism at hand, \eg ~\cite{Wang2022}, or training it from scratch \eg ~\cite{Rombach2022_LDM}.
+Such methods use guidance images as additional input.
+However, such an end-to-end learning approach is challenging since oftentimes there is a large imbalance between the original training data for the generative process, \eg $\sim3$B images for training Stable Diffusion ~\cite{Rombach2022_LDM}, in contrast to only $1$M images with known control, as in~\cite{Zhang2023_ControlNet}.
+Such an imbalance can lead to effects like ``catastrophic forgetting''~\cite{McCloskey1989}, which means that known properties of the generative model disappear after fine-tuning.
 Additionally, fine-tuning often requires access to a large computing cluster.